 - You can find a plethora of resources for learning specials and educational therapists at www.GoodSensoryLearning.com.

 - I can help you!
 I offer a course: Create a Successful Learning Specialist Practice in 60 Days!
-I even have a free course called, Learning Specialist Secrets!
+I even have a free trial for my course, Learning Specialist Secrets!

 If you have any question, feel free to reach out at any time.
 You can contact me directly at firstname.lastname@example.org